ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Text\]](artifact_verbose.txt.gif)](artifact_verbose.txt)

-It follows then the plus form "`+verbose`" just removes the '`verbose`' artifact, and is thus equivalent to "`+define verbose`".
+It follows then, that the plus form "`+verbose`" just removes the '`verbose`' artifact, and is thus equivalent to "`+define verbose`".

 #### Artifacts and Delayed Percent Escapes

 Artifacts are also often used to hold special attributes that should be assigned to images that are read in, after the define has been given.

 The "`-label`" setting also just sets an artifact with the argument provided by the user.
 This artifact is then converted into a '`label`' [Setting or Propriety](#set) after a new image has been read in or created.

-For example creating a "`rose:`" image with a label set
+For example, creating a "`rose:`" image with a label set

 ~~~{data-capture-out=rose_properties.txt}
 convert -label "%wx%h"  rose:  -verbose info:  |\